 Sunshine Coast Forest Landscape Planning Pilot Project

-The Sunshine Coast Forest Landscape Planning Pilot Project is one of four provincial pilots helping shape a new framework for sustainable forest management in B.C.
+The Sunshine Coast Forest Landscape Planning Pilot Project is one of four provincial pilots shaping a new framework for sustainable forest management in British Columbia.

 On this page:

 - What is the Sunshine Coast Forest Landscape Planning Pilot Project?

 - The Sunshine Coast forest landscape planning area

 - Pilot project goals and scope

 - Who is involved in the forest landscape planning process